PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 This article details everything you should need to get started using PCSX2.

-If this article does not help solve your problem, reach out in the Discord or in the forums for help.
+If this article does not help solve your problem, reach out in the Discord or the forums for help.

 ## Requirements to use PCSX2